 The best tools for Scrum

-• Project management agile : Jira for monitoring the development of a product: product backlog (product owner) or planning sprints and burndowns (scrum master), Bubble Plan, Sprint.ly, Gitlab or Jixee
+• Project management agile : Jira for monitoring product development: product backlog (product owner) or sprint and schedule planning burndowns (scrum master), Bubble Plan, Sprint.ly, Gitlab or Jixee

-• Communication: Teams or Slack to communicate as a team by messaging or video
+• Communication: Teams or Slack to communicate as a team via messaging or videoconferencing

 • Documentation : Confluence to manage collaborative documentation